“Cut the crap! You need a strategic plan!”

-You shouldn't confuse it with a business plan.
-The business plan outlines the entire operations of a new business and indicates the amount of finance that you need to make the idea a reality.
+You shouldn’t confuse it with a business plan.
+The business plan outlines the entire operations of a new business and indicates the amount of finance that you need to make your idea a reality.

 So here are 9 reasons you need a strategic plan…

-1. Clarifies your growth strategy
+1. A strategic plan clarifies your growth strategy

-2. Increases stakeholder support
+2. It increases stakeholder support